-If all of these requirements are met, an employee may be considered to have a "deemed" current connection, even if the employee works in regular nonrailroad employment after the 30-month period and before retirement or death.
+If all the requirements above are met, an employee may be considered to have a “deemed” current connection, even if the employee works in regular nonrailroad employment after the 30-month period and before retirement or death.
 This exception to the normal current connection requirement was established by amendments to the RRA and became effective October 1, 1981.
-It only covers employees still living on that date who left the rail industry on or after October 1, 1975, or who were on leave of absence, on furlough, or absent due to injury on October 1, 1975.
+It only covers employees alive on that date who left the rail industry on or after October 1, 1975.

 However, if an employee has the choice of either accepting a position in the same class or craft in the railroad industry or termination with a buy-out, accepting the buy-out is a part of his or her voluntary termination, and the employee would not maintain a current connection under the exception.